 Fish & Game undertake spawning surveys as a tool to monitor adult sports fish populations and provide information for management purposes.
 Quinnat salmon were introduced to the West Coast in the early 1900's and spawning counts have been undertaken intermittently since 1966.
-This season counts of 'peak' salmon spawning numbers were undertaken at lakes Mapourika and Paringa.
-The Taramakau and Hokitika rivers also received 'spot' counts to monitor recent liberations of salmon.
-At Lake Mapourika 44 live salmon were observed during the peak count at MacDonalds Creek, below the long-term average of 177 fish.
-At Lake Paringa 45 live salmon were observed during the peak count in the Windbag Stream, below the long-term average of 169 fish.
-Low numbers of live salmon were observed in the Taramakau and Hokitika rivers.
+This season counts of 'Peak' salmon spawning numbers were undertaken at lakes Mapourika and Paringa, the Taramakau and Hokitika rivers were also counted to monitor recent liberations of salmon.
+At Lake Mapourika two live salmon were observed during the peak count at MacDonalds Creek, below the long-term average of 173 fish.
+At Lake Paringa five live salmon were observed during the peak count in the Windbag Stream, below the long-term average of 166 fish.
+No live salmon were observed in the Taramakau, and Hokitika rivers by staff.
 Staff recommendations are to; Continue monitoring spawning tributaries MacDonalds Creek and Windbag Stream with enough frequency to ensure the peak count is measured.
 Continue to survey catchments where salmon enhancement has occurred.
 Continue stocking Lake Ianthe with salmon.